jeniok12/golang-tdd-example/README.md

 ...
 ```

-Now our test passes but our e2e test is failing because we didn't implement the actual `QuoteGenerator`.
-We deal with it in a minute, but first of all, let's test `quoteHandler` for negative flow.
+Now our test passes, but our E2E test is failing because we didn't implement the actual `QuoteGenerator`.
+We will deal with it in a minute, but first of all, let's test `quoteHandler` for negative flow.

-We add another test.
+We add another test:

 ```golang
 //handlers_test.go